Rebecca has successfully cared for orphaned rodent litters and wants to ensure others in this situation are equipped to do the same.

 “Pocket pets” such as hamsters, gerbils and mice are fun animals that are very rewarding to keep and can stay healthy with far less maintenance than larger animals such as cats or dogs.
-Rodents are also very easy to breed, and generally the litters are very successful.
-However, there is always the chance that something could happen to the mother that she can’t or won’t take care of the babies – she may die, or some first-time mothers simply ignore their young and don’t take care of them.
-While baby mortality rates are high in these situations, there are a few things you can do to take care of them and, with time and dedication, pull them through.
+Rodents are also very easy to breed, and generally, the litters are very successful.
+However, there is always the chance a mother rodent will die during childbirth or simply refuse to care for her litter.
+While baby mortality rates are high in these situations, there are a few things you can do to take care of them and boost their chances of surviving their infancy

 Voiding and Cleaning

 For the first week or two, babies do not have the muscle tone necessary to void for themselves.
 While this can make keeping the bedding clean easy, it also means that after each feeding you have to stimulate them so that they can defecate.
 Failure to do so will result in severe constipation and, quickly afterward, death.